Wintoplay/flow_and_transition_matching/README.md

 # Welcome!
 This repository contains the labs for [*6.S184/6.S975: Generative AI with Stochastic Differential Equations*](https://diffusion.csail.mit.edu), as taught at MIT over IAP 2025.
 For questions and concerns, please email us at `erives@mit.edu` and `phold@mit.edu`.
 Enjoy :)

+## Super changelog
+- I, nah, I would win.
+Group MIS added DTM from Transition Matching: Scalable and Flexible Generative Modeling(https://arxiv.org/abs/2506.23589).
+Testing its periority in term of compute and data efficiency as well as quality.
+- code path of DTM: solutions/code/flow_with_t_dtm.py

 ### Changelog
 - 1/22/25: Lab 1: Fix several typos in lab one.
 - 1/27/25: Labs 1 + 2: Add clarification regarding truncated PDFs when submitting w/ Colab + Chrome.